ovn-controller-vtep(8) OVN Manual ovn-controller-vtep(8)

 • unix:file

-On POSIX, connect to the Unix domain server socket named
+Connect to the Unix domain server socket named file.

 ovn-controller-vtep assumes it gets configuration information from the